briandevadason/Contaminant-Detection/README.md

 https://github.com/briandevadason/Contaminant-Detection/archive/refs/heads/main.zip

 	3. Unzip and then run the PowerShell script 0-WSL_Installer.ps1 This will install WSL on your system.
 The computer will restart.
 A Ubuntu prompt should start up and continue the installation.
 Setup your username and password in the prompts that come up.
+Reboot the PC.

 You may need to right click the file and unblock from the properties menu if it does not run.